Scooletz/blog.scooletz.com-posts/2018-02-12-never-ending-append-blobs.md

 ### Overcoming the limited number of blocks

 Let's consider a single writer case.
 Now, agree that we'll use natural number (1, 2, 3, ...) to name blobs.
 Then, whenever an append operation is about to happen, the writer could check the number of already appended blocks by fetching blob's properties and create another one, if the number is equal to the max number of blocks.
-We could also try to append and catch the *StorageException,* checking for *BlockCountExceedsLimit* error code (see [Blob Error Codes](http://BlockCountExceedsLimit) for more).
+We could also try to append and catch the `StorageException`, checking for `BlockCountExceedsLimit` error code (see [Blob Error Codes](http://BlockCountExceedsLimit) for more).
 Then, we'd follow with creating another blob and appending to the newly created one.
 This case is easy.
 What about multiple processes, writers trying to append at the same time?

 ### Multiple writers